semagnum/semagnum.github.io/README.md

 I love problem solving, tool making, and finding optimal methods.
 These are demonstrated in some of my other public repositories:

-- [prime-tester](https://github.com/semagnum/prime-tester) - two simple existing algorithms for solving prime numbers
+- [Prime Tester](https://github.com/semagnum/prime-tester) - two simple existing algorithms for solving prime numbers
-- [boggle-solver](https://github.com/semagnum/boggle-solver) - give a Boggle table and a dictionary, it will return all viable words!
+- [Boggle Solver](https://github.com/semagnum/boggle-solver) - give a Boggle table and a dictionary, it will return all viable words!
-- [wordle_solver](https://github.com/semagnum/wordle_solver) - a Wordle assistant to help find all remaining possible words based on your guesses and results.
+- [Wordle Solver](https://github.com/semagnum/wordle_solver) - a Wordle assistant to help find all remaining possible words based on your guesses and results.
-- [markdown-resume-builder](https://github.com/semagnum/markdown-resume-builder) - based on [markdown-resume](https://github.com/vidluther/markdown-resume), I added functionality to support the notion: one resume, multiple deployments (of resumes, that is).
-Add tags to build different versions of your resumes to simplify and merge versioning for different resumes.
+- [markdown-resume-builder](https://github.com/semagnum/markdown-resume-builder) - based on [markdown-resume](https://github.com/vidluther/markdown-resume), I added functionality to support the notion: one codebase, multiple deployments (of resumes, that is).
+Add tags to build different versions of your resumes, allowing you to have one base CV that can build multiple resumes catered for different fields and specialties!